Quantum homomorphic encryption for circuits of low $T$-gate complexity: Scheme : Homomorphic Encryption for Clifford Circuits

 \section{Scheme $\CL$: Homomorphic Encryption for Clifford Circuits}

-In this section, we present $\CL$, a compact quantum homomorphic encryption scheme for stabilizer qubit circuits, which consist of qubit Clifford circuits combined with measurements and single-qubit preparation.
-This is a building block for the schemes that follow in Sections~\ref{sec:scheme-EPR} and~\ref{sec:scheme-AUX}.
-The main theorem we prove is Theorem~\ref{thm:main-Clifford}, which follows directly from Theorems \ref{thm:correctness:Clifford},~\ref{thm:compactness:Clifford} and~\ref{thm:security:Clifford}.
+} In this section, we present $\CL$, a compact quantum homomorphic encryption scheme for \iftoggle{crypto}{Clifford circuits}{stabilizer circuits, which consist of Clifford circuits combined with measurements and single-qubit preparation}.
+This is a building block for the schemes that follow in Sec.~\ref{sec:scheme-EPR} and~\ref{sec:scheme-AUX}. \iftoggle{crypto}{In the full version \cite{BJ15}, we prove that $\CL$ is q-IND-CPA secure, and homomorphic for Clifford circuits, hence proving Thm.~\ref{thm:main-Clifford}.}{The main theorem we prove is Thm.~\ref{thm:main-Clifford}, which follows directly from Thm.~\ref{thm:correctness:Clifford},~\ref{thm:compactness:Clifford} and~\ref{thm:security:Clifford}.}